 This joint working group with the OPC Foundation is focused on updated the OPC Companion Specification for MTConnect.

 This working group is defining data items and models for autoclaves, heat treating, and related thermal processes.

 Complex Manufacturing Systems (NEW)

 This working group is defining data modeling techniques for manufacturing systems that include multiple intelligent sub-systems that function together as a single piece of equipment.

 The goal of the Agent Working Group is to maintain and develop the reference agent and develop a roadmap for future development of the reference agent.

 The Additive Working Group works to enhance the ways in which the MTConnect standard and schema handle data items that are specific to additive manufacturing machines and processes.

-The Parts Working Group works to enhance the ways in which the MTConnect standard handles workpieces and parts.
+The Parts Working Group works to enhance the ways in which the MTConnect standard models workpieces and parts as well as processes.